-While it is understood that vehicle operators with a Restricted Driving Authorization should not operate beyond the non-movement boundary marking, there is one important exception to this rule: When a push-back tug operator is pushing a crewed aircraft off from a gate and a crew member onboard has received permission from a ground controller to enter onto Taxiway Alpha, it is permissible for the tug operator to operate over the non-movement boundary marking in order to push the aircraft out onto Taxiway Alpha.
+While it is understood that vehicle operators with a Restricted Driving Authorization should not operate beyond the non-movement boundary marking, there is one important exception to this rule: When a push-back tug operator is pushing a crewed aircraft off a gate and a crew

 During this push-back operation, the crewmembers inside the aircraft must be in communication with the ground controller, and the tug operator must be in communication with the aircraft crew.
-Immediately upon disconnecting from the aircraft, the tug operator shall retrace his or her route back over the non-movement boundary marking as quickly as possible while maintaining safety.
+Immediately upon disconnecting from the aircraft, the tug operator shall retrace his or her route back over the non-movement area boundary marking as quickly as possible to the terminal apron while maintaining safety.

-If the aircraft has a "brake rider" on board instead of a crew member, such as when the plane is being repositioned to the west-end of the Terminal Ramp to remain over night (RON), the push-back tug operator must possess a Limited Driving authorization.
+If the aircraft has a "brake rider" on board instead of a crew member, such as when the plane is being repositioned to the west-end of the Terminal Apron to remain overnight (RON), the push-back tug operator must possess a Limited Driving authorization.
+If the tug driver does not have a Limited Driving authorization, a vehicle escort from Airport Operations is REQUIRED.